 A team with poor management, lots of infighting or low morale will often deliver poor work even if it is well resourced.

-People are so fundamental to operations that no amount of cash will fix a dysfunctional team.
-More radical surgery is required.
+Indeed, people are so fundamental to operations that no amount of cash might fix your dysfunctional team.
+More radical surgery may be required.

 So we see that by collecting and analysing data for the indicators above, you can determine whether your system of Web Governance is performing as expected - or whether something is wrong.